zeptofs/api-documentation/source/index.html.md

 `POST /payment_requests`

 <aside class="notice">We strongly recommend supplying an <code>Idempotency-Key</code> header when performing this request to ensure you can safely retry the action in case of an issue.
 If a header value is omitted or is different to one provided previously, we will be treating a request as a new operation which may lead to a duplicate funds collection.
-To understand more on how to make idempotent requests, please refer to our <a href="#idempotent-requests">Idempotent requests guide</a>.</aside>
+To understand more on how to make idempotent requests, please refer to our <a href="https://docs.zeptopayments.com/docs/zepto-api#idempotent-requests">Idempotent requests guide</a>.</aside>

 > Body parameter